Skip Homeier: Adult roles

 Homeier also made two guest appearances on Perry Mason, both times as the defendant.
 In 1961, he played Dr. Edley in "The Case of the Pathetic Patient", and in 1965, he played the police sergeant Dave Wolfe in "The Case of the Silent Six".
 In 1964, he guest-starred in The Addams Family episode "Halloween with the Addams Family" with Don Rickles.
 Also in 1964, he portrayed Dr. Roy Clinton in The Outer Limits episode "Expanding Human" (1963).
 In a very busy year, he also appeared in the Combat! episode "The Impostor" (1964, S3 E10).
 He also appeared in the Combat! episode "Night Patrol" (1963, S1 E22) as Lt.
 Billy Joe Cranston.

 Homeier was cast in the feature film The Ghost and Mr. Chicken (1966) with Don Knotts.

 He continued to be cast frequently on television as a guest star, often as a villain.
 He appeared in all four of Irwin Allen's science-fiction series in the mid-to-late 1960s.
-He guest-starred on Star Trek: The Original Series in two episodes: as the Nazi-like character Melakon in "Patterns of Force" (1968) and as Dr. Rota Sevrin in "The Way to Eden" (1969).
+He guest-starred on Star Trek: The Original Series in two episodes: as the Nazi-like character Melakon in "Patterns of Force" (1968) and as Dr. Sevrin in "The Way to Eden" (1969).
 He appeared on Longstreet (1971).
 In 1969, he was a guest star on the TV show Mannix, in the third-season episode called "A Sleep in the Deep".
 One of his last roles was a one-liner in the television film The Wild Wild West Revisited (1979) as a senior Secret Service official.
 He retired from acting aged 50.